The Wonderful World of Multiple Emotions!

 You can clearly observe the ignorance-producing effects of emotional valencing when you look at another second-hand emotion that might arise in these same situations.

-Understanding how emotions work will help you develop all aspects of your emotional awareness, and all six aspect of your empathy.
+Understanding how emotions work will help you develop deep emotional awareness, and all six essential aspects of empathy.

-Thank you for bringing your emotional awareness and your empathy to our waiting world.
+Thank you for bringing your emotional awareness and agility to our waiting world.